-- " Significant deviations from the trend set out in the run off plan would trigger a downgrade of DCL's BCA, which, in turn, could lead to a downgrade of the bank's long-term deposit and senior unsecured ratings. - " Any evidence from the guarantor States, or from the national or European resolution authorities that additional government support would not be provided or would be provided under conditions detrimental to unsecured investors could also likely result in a downgrade of the bank's long-term deposit and senior unsecured ratings.
+- " Significant deviations from the run-off plan could trigger a downgrade of DCL's BCA, which, in turn, could lead to a downgrade of the bank's long-term deposit and senior unsecured ratings, if at the same time public support were not adjusted accordingly. - " Any evidence from the guarantor States, or from the European Commission that additional government support in case of need would either not be provided or under conditions detrimental to unsecured creditors could also result in a downgrade of the bank's long-term deposit and senior unsecured ratings.